Dinner with Spain's elBulli chef to be sold at auction

 "It is a unique experience ... to have dinner with certainly the most creative chef in the world," said Jamie Ritchie, president Sotheby's wine, Americas and Asia.

-Proceeds of the auctions will benefit the elBulli Foundation, a culinary centre that is due to open in Spain 2014.
+Proceeds of the auctions will benefit the elBulli Foundation, a culinary center that is due to open in Spain 2014.

 Adria, 50, who is credited with turning foam into a culinary art form, headed the world-famous three-Michelin star restaurant in the northern Catalonian town of Roses for 27 years, until it closed in 2011.